What does a Service Worker do?

 Positions in Customer Service

 Customer service divisions exist in almost every company that interacts with clients or consumers in any way, sometimes in call centers all over the world.
 These divisions’ employees answer phones, respond to e-mails, and keep track of complaints, problems, and comments.
 If the problem necessitates the use of outside services, such as repairing a modem for an Internet customer or adjusting a claim for an insurance client, the service worker is usually in charge of coordinating and arranging for the problem’s prompt resolution.
-Returns and product exchanges are frequently handled these individuals in retail stores.
+Returns and product exchanges are frequently handled by these individuals in retail stores.

 Human and Social Services